-Diabetes can be managed with proper diet and exercise.
-By managing blood sugar levels, we can help lower our risk of diabetes complications, such as kidney damage and cardiovascular disease.
+With proper diet and exercise, you can greatly reduce your risk of diabetes.
+And by managing blood sugar levels, we can help lower our risk of diabetes complications, such as kidney damage and cardiovascular disease.

-Keeping your blood sugar levels at bay is important, not just for people with diabetes but even for those without.
+Keeping your blood sugar levels at bay is important, not just for people with.
 After all, having blood sugar levels up the roof can lead to other illnesses such as obesity and heart ailments aside from diabetes.

 Manage your carbohydrates